kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

 This command will sign the policy adding annotations in the image.
 The signed
-image is then upload into the registry.
+image is then uploaded into the registry.
 Now the policy is ready to be used
 in a Kubewarden installation with signature verification enabled.

 > **NOTE**: For more information about how the signing process works under the hood, check